Bulma No, Bulma Yes

 Bulma didn’t imagine that honesty was actually going to get her somewhere.

 But the vice-grip hold her mother had on her wrists shook and then loosened altogether – so Bulma ran.
 She pushed past her parents and ran outside without lifting her eyes, the heels of her boots clicking on the floor, the bag bouncing against her hip with every step she took.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, aquapenWrite a Review